polyswarmer/documentation/_i18n/en-US/_docs/connecting-to-the-market.md

 Means to secure your private key are outside of the scope of this document.
 In order for your engine to participate in the PolySwarm marketplace (and place transactions on your behalf), your engine must have the ability to sign transactions with your wallet's private key.
-This means the engine must either have direct access to the key (less secure) or is able to request signatures of a device / process that has access to the key (more secure).
+This means the engine must either have direct access to the key (less secure) or have the ability to request signatures of a device / process that has access to the key (more secure).
 The direct keyfile access method is supported by `polyswarm-client` today.
-Support for offloading transaction signing to another device will arrive in a later `polyswarm-client` release.
+Support for offloading transaction signing to another device will arrive in a future `polyswarm-client` release.

 ### Wallet Usage in PolySwarm

-When testing our engines, we told our engines where to use a "keyfile" that contains our encrypted private key via the `--keyfile` argument to the `polyswarm-client` utilities (i.e. `microengine` and `balancemanager`).
+When testing our engines, we told our engines where to find a "keyfile" that contains our encrypted private key via the `--keyfile` argument to the `polyswarm-client` utilities (i.e. `microengine` and `balancemanager`).
 All keyfiles distributed with `polyswarm-client` (and other PolySwarm projects) are encrypted with a trivial password: `password`, specified via the `--password` argument.

 (TODO: RED, BOLD)